mcollina/node-eps/XXX-asyncwrap-api.md

 There is also a JS API to allow for conceptual correctness.
-For example, if a request batches calls under the hood this would still allow for each request to trigger the callbacks individually so that the callback associated with each bach request execute inside the correct parent.
+For example, if a request batches calls under the hood this would still allow for each request to trigger the callbacks individually so that the callback associated with each bach request execute inside the correct trigger.

 This cannot be enforced in any way.
 It is up to the implementer to make sure all of the callbacks are placed and called at the correct time.